asongtoruin/trash-dungeon/content/sessions/Session-2.md

 - The group head towards an empty table, the bards glance across and see a large human walking through the bar.
 They change their music to declare this is, indeed, the big show.
 - Percivus sits at the table and tells the others to join him at the table.
 "I've been travelling alone for a while, it seems you might need my help.
 What say you?"'
 - The group agrees
+- Hellebore: "But you should buy me a whiskey first"
 - Fain gets out his thieves tools to try and open the book
 - After 10 minutes, he hears a click.
 After another 5, there is another click.
 The lock pops open.
 - Fain reads the first page.
 There is a list of 10 names.
 The ink isn't black - it's **red**